Understanding family history of pancreatic cancer

 Having a family history of pancreatic cancer, or an inherited gene change, does not mean that you or your relatives will develop pancreatic cancer.

-Pankind refers people who have an inherited risk of pancreatic cancer to the APRISE program, a national screening study for people at high risk.(Sites available in NSW, TAS, Qld, SA, WA and Vic).
-Those accepted into the program will receive regular monitoring such as MRIs or endoscopic ultrasound.
-This program will evaluate the possibility of early detection and the effects of access to earlier intervention.
+Pankind refers people who have an inherited risk of pancreatic cancer to the APRISE program, a national screening study for people at high risk.
+Those eligible for the study will receive regular monitoring through MRI or endoscopic ultrasound (EUS).

 It’s the first of its kind in Australia and aims to build robust national data to support a long-term, government-backed screening program for those most at risk in Australia.

-Where can I take part?
+Where can I take part in APRISE?

 The APRISE Study is running at hospitals across Australia.